 The chance of your phone being hacked or compromised is small.
 Still, security keys completely remove that possibility by not connecting to the internet at all.
-With that in mind, you can think of them as keys just like the key you use to get into your home.
+With that in mind, you can think of them as keys like the ones you use to get into your home.

 At the same time, there’s no reason to be concerned about your security if you use a conventional authenticator app.
-Whether to stick with authenticator apps or opt for a physical security key ultimately comes down to your personal preference.
+Whether to stick with authenticator apps or opt for a physical security key depends on your preference.

 MFA is more secure than 2FA because you must respond to more checkpoints.